camille-ops/portfolio/index.md

 - Provided software support, troubleshooting enterprise applications.
 - Assisted users with Windows environments, Active Directory, and VPN.
 - Gained experience in IT systems, networks, and database support.
-- Documented and tracked support tickets for accurate technical reporting.
+- Documented and tracked support tickets in ServiceNow.

 ### Capstone Project in College
 **Smart Energy Submeter** (_2023_)